rbind/cheap_shots/content/post/2016-04-26-the-sex-ratio-of-chickens.md

 ---
-layout: post
 title:  The sex ratio of chickens
 date: 2016-04-26 16:44:36
-published: true
-tags: [R, Outreach, Simulation, Mixed Models]
+summary: "How many hens in a batch of straight run chicks? or How to get carried away answering an email from the public!"
+slug: the-sex-ratio-of-chickens
+tags:
+  - R
+  - Outreach
+  - Simulation
+  - Mixed Models
 ---

 I got the following email the other day

-> Im trying to find the answer to a pretty simple question, but Im having a hard time finding a reputable source online, so I Googled "best ornithology schools" and you all popped up!
-Im wondering if the sex ratio for egg-laying chickens is about equal, 1 male chick : 1 female chick born.
+> I'm trying to find the answer to a pretty simple question, but I'm having a hard time finding a reputable source online, so I Googled "best ornithology schools" and you all popped up!
+I'm wondering if the sex ratio for egg-laying chickens is about equal, 1 male chick : 1 female chick born.

 Obviously a fan!
 I tried the same search and I must say we didn't exactly pop to the top.